bezhanSalleh/filament-shield/README.md

     ];
 ```
 #### Users (Assigning Roles to Users)
 Shield does not come with a way to assign roles to your users out of the box, however you can easily assign roles to your users using Filament `Forms`'s `Select` or `CheckboxList` component.
-Inside your users `Resrouce`'s form add one of these components and configure them as you need:
+Inside your users `Resource`'s form add one of these components and configure them as you need:
 ```php
 // Using Select Component Forms\Components\Select::make('roles')